IceBag95/Front-End-Delivery-App-2022/README.txt

-This project is abandoned because it became quite chaotic.
+This project is at the moment abandoned because it became quite chaotic and my time to refactor things in it is limited.
-I might revisit in in the future.
+I intend revisit in in the future.
-It is uploaded because there are some things that are executed ok
+For the moment, this project is uploaded because there are some things that are executed ok.
+Also if you download and run the app you will see the no DB version.
+I was working on the DB part and never got to finish it.
+If I get to find time i will finsh it though.